alex040428/Final_Project_Geol0069/README.md

 ## Project Motivation and Problem Description

-Urban land-cover classification is challenging because many surface types occur close together and are often mixed within a single Sentinel-2 pixel.
-In Cardiff, a 20 m pixel may contain buildings, roads, gardens, trees, grass, water edges, bare soil, or shadows.
-These mixed pixels can make different land-cover classes appear spectrally similar, especially for Urban, Open land / Bare, and Grass and crop.
+Urban land-cover classification is challenging because cities contain many small and mixed surface types within a limited area.
+In Cardiff, a single 20 m Sentinel-2 pixel may include buildings, roads, gardens, trees, grass, water edges, bare soil and so on.
+This creates a mixed-pixel problem, where one pixel does not represent only one land-cover type.
+As a result, different classes can have similar spectral responses, especially Urban, Open land / Bare, and Grass and crop.

-The project tackles the problem of whether Sentinel-2 spectral bands, NDVI, and NDBI can distinguish five broad land-cover classes: Urban, Tree and shrub, Water, Open land / Bare, and Grass and crop.
-It also tests whether two different machine-learning approaches produce similar or different interpretations of the same landscape.
+This project tackles the problem of whether medium-resolution Sentinel-2 imagery can reliably distinguish Cardiff’s main land-cover classes.
+The study focuses on five broad classes: Urban, Tree and shrub, Water, Open land / Bare, and Grass and crop.
+These classes are important for understanding the structure of Cardiff’s urban environment, but they are not always easy to separate using optical satellite data alone.
+For example, bright roofs and bare ground may look similar, while parks, gardens, grassland, and cropland may overlap spectrally.

-This comparison is useful because the two methods answer different questions. **K-means** asks whether pixels naturally group into meaningful spectral clusters without using labels. **Gradient Boosting** asks whether Sentinel-2 features can reproduce a labelled WorldCover-derived class scheme.
-Comparing the two helps identify which classes are spectrally separable and which remain uncertain in Cardiff’s mixed urban environment.
+The project also addresses a methodological problem: whether unsupervised and supervised machine-learning methods produce similar or different land-cover interpretations from the same input data.
+K-means tests whether Sentinel-2 pixels naturally form meaningful spectral groups without labels.
+Gradient Boosting tests whether Sentinel-2 features can reproduce a WorldCover-derived reference classification.
+Comparing the two helps identify which land-cover classes are spectrally separable, which are uncertain, and where model choice affects the final Cardiff land-cover map.

 ---